 Criminal mischief in the first degree occurs when a person damages the tangible property of another person in an amount exceeding $1,500.
 This offense also occurs when someone acts with the intent to cause an interruption or impairment of services rendered to the public and without reasonable grounds to believe they have the right to do so.
 This includes tampering with tangible property of a public utility, mode of public transportation, or tower communication system.

 What are the Penalties for First-Degree Criminal Mischief?

-Criminal mischief in the first degree is a Class D felony punishable by up to five years in prison, up to a $5,000 fine, up to three years probation, and a permanent felony conviction record.
+Criminal mischief in the first degree is a Class D felony punishable by up to five years in prison.
+Additionally, those charged may face up to a $5,000 fine, three years probation, and a permanent felony conviction record.

-An experienced criminal mischief lawyer may be able to argue for reduced penalties with mitigation material.
+An experienced first-degree criminal mischief attorney serving Connecticut may be able to argue for reduced penalties with mitigation material.
 This might be material that is in defense of the accused’s actions or in defense of any damage.
 If someone committed criminal mischief while they were under the influence of drugs or alcohol, and they have an underlying addiction problem, undergoing treatment may help during sentencing.